apache/ozone/hadoop-hdds/docs/content/feature/FairCallQueue.md

-There is a custom `IdentityProvider` implementation for Ozone that must be specified in the configuration, otherwise there is no S3G impersonation which makes the `FairCallQueue` ineffective since it's only reading one user, the Ozone super user instead of the S3G client user.
+There is a custom `IdentityProvider` implementation for Ozone that must be specified in the configuration, otherwise there is no S3G impersonation which makes the `FairCallQueue` ineffective since it's only reading one user, the S3G special user instead of the S3G client user.

 ## Configuration